SchulzLab/SNEEP/docs/gettingStarted.rst

 Detailed description of the required input files
 ----------------------------------------------------

-We provide human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory TODO: provide path.
+We provide human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory.
+Additional, we provide the mouse motifs from the JASPAR database (version 2022) and the HOCOMOCO database.
+In general our approach can be used for any species.

 The required bed-like SNP file is a tab-separated file containing the following entries: